-“Mini” Dubia roaches may be tiny, but they pack a big nutritional punch!
-What they lack in size they make up in nutritive value for your animals.
+“Mini” Dubia roaches are tiny, but they pack a big nutritional punch!
+These diminutive creatures contain some serious nutrition for your animals.

-At approximately 3/16-inch and about a week or so old, Minis are the smallest Dubia nymphs.
-They’re only up to about a week old, and though small, they contain all the same nutrients as their older and larger Dubia nymph peers – and possibly more.
+At about 3/16-inch and about a week or so old, Minis are the smallest and youngest Dubia nymph.
+However, although small, they contain all the nutrients as their older and larger Dubia nymph peers.
+In fact, they have even more.

 Because they have to double in size in the next few weeks, Mini Dubia exoskeletons are soft and thin.
-This means ounce they have more nutrition ounce for ounce than older roaches with thicker, more developed shells.
+This means that ounce-for-ounce, they have more nutrition than older roaches with thicker, more developed shells.
 In addition, roaches are born with extra nutritional reserves designed to carry them through potential scarcity in the first few weeks of their lives.
 Dubia roach Minis have these reserves, and this is a huge plus for the hatchlings, babies, and other small animals that feed on them.
 They too are growing and have higher nutritional needs.
 They also have tender digestive systems that may not be ready for the tougher exoskeletons typically found on older insects.

-And this works out great because all things equal, Mini Dubia roaches are high in protein and minerals.
-This is because adult female Dubia spend their youth preparing for reproduction, which means eating as often as they can in order to store nutrients they need later for reproduction.
-That nutrition gets passed along to their offspring.
-This is nature’s way of boosting their chance of survival.
-The more nutritional reserves baby roaches are born with, the better they can survive lean times, the faster they can grow when food is plenty, and the more offspring they in-turn can have when they become adults.
+This works out great because all things equal, Mini Dubia roaches are high in protein and minerals and are soft and tender fare.
+Adult female Dubia spend their youth preparing for reproduction, which means eating as often as they can in order to store nutrients they will need later.
+This nutritional reserve is passed along to their offspring.
+It’s nature’s way of boosting survival of the species.
+The more nutritional reserves baby roaches have, the better their chances of survival and successful reproduction.

 So what does all of this mean for you and your pets?
-It means our Mini Dubia roaches are a great primary feeder for small herps and other animals.
+It means our Mini Dubia roaches are a great primary feeder for small herps and other animals!